gdoumenc/coworks/docs/tech.rst

 Extensions
 ^^^^^^^^^^

-Extensions are extra packages that add functionalities to a CoWorks application.
+Extensions are extra packages that add functionalities to a Coworks application.
 Extensions are inspired from `Flask <https://flask.palletsprojects.com/en/1.1.x/extensions/>`_.